springfall2008/batpred/docs/other-inverters.md

     name: solar_panel_production_kwh
 ```

-## I want to add my newer inverter to Predbat
+## I want to add an unsupported inverter to Predbat

 - First copy one of the template configurations that is close to your system and try to configure it to match the sensors you have
 - Create a github ticket for support and add in what you know to the ticket